Liberty University sued by 12 women claiming school policies made sexual assault and rape more likely

 "Liberty University has intentionally created a campus environment where sexual assaults and rapes are foreseeably more likely to occur than they would in the absence of Liberty's policies," the lawsuit states.

 CNN reached out to Liberty University for comment, but has not received a response.
-In a statement to CNN affiliate WDBJ, Liberty University called the allegations "deeply troubling, if they turn out to be true."
+In a statement to CNN, Liberty University called the allegations "deeply troubling, if they turn out to be true."

 "Many of the claims are the complete opposite of how the University's policies and procedures were designed to operate over the years," the University said in the statement.
 "Liberty has invested mightily in programs and personnel to help maintain a safe campus and to support any and all victims of sexual assault who came forward."